 DETAILED ITINERARY

 Day 1-2: Fly to Bishkek, Kyrgyzstan

 Fly to Bishkek where upon arrival you will be met and transferred to your hotel for check-in.
-The remainder of the day is at leisure before an afternoon lunch and welcome meeting.
+The remainder of the day is at leisure before dinner and welcome meeting.